akhil-varsh/UrbanHero/README.md

 ---

 ## 📜 License
 This project is licensed under the MIT License.
-See the `LICENSE` (LICENSE) file for details.
+See the `LICENSE` (UrbanHero/LICENSE) file for details.
----

 <p align="center">
   Made with ❤️ by the Akhil
 </p>